flatpickr/flatpickr.github.io/content/options.md

             <td>allowInput</td>
             <td>Boolean</td>
             <td>false</td>
-            <td>Allows the user to enter a date directly input the input field.
+            <td>Allows the user to enter a date directly into the input field.
 By default, direct entry is disabled.</td>
         </tr>
         <tr>
             <td>appendTo</td>